 Stages of formation

 Following a preliminary time of discernment as a postulant (around 1 year), the first stage of formation is the novitiate (lasting between 18 and 24 months).
 During this period the novice receives the habit and his religious name.
-The third stage is simple profession (for at least 4 years), during which a brother lives in the priories of formation in Saint-Jodard and Rimont, France but it also always includes a placement of 1-2 years in an apostolic priory.
+The third stage is simple profession (for at least 4 years), during which a brother lives in the priory of formation in Rimont, France but it also always includes a placement of 1-2 years in an apostolic priory.
 At the end of this period, his vocation having been confirmed, the brother is able to take his perpetual vows.
 For those called to the priesthood, as is the case for the majority of brothers, ordination always takes place after the brother has pronounced his definitive, perpetual vows.

 Throughout his initial formation a brother benefits from the personal accompaniment of those responsible for his formation.
 They help him to discover the charism and life of the religious institute, and they help him to discern whether or not to continue freely along the path to a definitive commitment.
 In order to guarantee the brother’s interior freedom and openness of heart, this accompaniment is undertaken in ways that are distinct according to the external forum (teacher, prior) and the internal forum (spiritual director, confessor).